On the Kodaira dimension of maximal orders: Iitaka-Kodaira-D-dimensions, b-divisors and ramification of Brauer classes

 \section{Iitaka-Kodaira-D-dimensions, b-divisors and ramification of Brauer classes}

-Let $\kk$ be an algebraically closed field and $X$ an integral normal proper variety over $\kk$ with function field $\KK = \kk(X)$.
-In this section, we define and study concepts related to log pairs $(X,\Delta_\alpha)$ determined by Brauer classes $\alpha \in \Br(\KK)$ which have degree prime to $\cchar \kk$.
+Let $X$ be a normal proper variety, defined over an algebraically closed field $\kk$, with function field $\KK = \kk(X)$.
+In this section, we define and study concepts related to log pairs $(X,\Delta_\alpha)$ determined by Brauer classes $\alpha \in \Br(\KK)$ which have degree prime to $\cchar(\kk)$.
 Initially, we allow $\kk$ to have positive characteristic, but in order to consider Kodaira dimensions of Brauer classes, we later insist that $\kk$ have characteristic zero.